Gender-Based Violence: What is it?

 It might not be easy to identify domestic violence at first.
 While some relationships are clearly abusive from the onset, abuse often starts subtly and gets worse over time.
-You might be experiencing domestic violence if you're in a relationship with someone who:

-If you identify as 2SLGBTQ+ you might also be experiencing domestic and/or intimate partner violence if you're in a relationship with someone who:
+Content: If you identify as 2SLGBTQ+ you might also be experiencing domestic and/or intimate partner violence if you're in a relationship with someone who:

-Content: (Sometimes domestic and/or intimate partner violence begins — or increases — during pregnancy, putting your health and the baby's health at risk.
+Content: Sometimes domestic and/or intimate partner violence begins — or increases — during pregnancy, putting your health and the baby's health at risk.
 The danger continues after the baby is born.

-Even if your child isn't abused, simply witnessing domestic violence can be harmful.
+Even if your child isn't abused, witnessing domestic violence can be harmful.
 Children who grow up in abusive homes are more likely to experience abuse in their future relationships and have increased behavioral problems.
 As adults, they're more likely to become abusers or think abuse is a normal part of relationships.

 Here's a video that explains the impact of violence on children: Adverse Childhood Experiences (ACEs) - Bing video

-You might worry that telling the truth will further endanger you, your child or other family members — and that it might break up your family — but seeking help is the best way to protect your children and yourself.)
+You might worry that telling the truth will further endanger you, your child or other family members — and that it might break up your family — but seeking help is the best way to protect your children and yourself.

 Content: (If you're an immigrant, you may be hesitant to seek help out of fear that you will be deported.
 Language barriers, lack of economic dependence and limited social support can increase your isolation and your ability to access resources.